mcp-wp/ai-command/README.md

 Installing this package requires WP-CLI v2.11 or greater.
 Update to the latest stable release with `wp cli update`.

-Tip: for better on support of the latest PHP versions, use the v2.12 nightly build with `wp cli update --nightly`.
+**Tip:** for better support of the latest PHP versions, use the v2.12 nightly build with `wp cli update --nightly`.

 To install the latest development version of this package, use the following command instead: